thisishaykins/reissStore/README.md

   ```$ php artisan serve```

+## Contributing
+Thank you for considering contributing to this small Laravel|Vue project!
+For contribution discuss, please email to Akinshola Samuel [akinsholasamuel@gmail.com](mailto:akinsholasamuel@gmail.com).

+## Security Vulnerabilities
+If you discover a vulnerability or bugs within this project, please send an e-mail to Akinshola Samuel via [akinsholasamuel@gmail.com](mailto:akinsholasamuel@gmail.com).
+All bugs and vulnerabilities will be promptly addressed.

 ## Built With
 * [Laravel](https://laravel.com) - The PHP framework for building the API endpoints needed for the application
 * [Vue](https://vuejs.org) - The Progressive JavaScript Framework for building interactive interfaces